-To implement corporate governance, enhance capabilities and review the performance of the Board, UMC instituted the Board of Directors' Self-Assessment of Performance to conduct annual self-evaluation of the Board's performance in order to enhance the Board's role and responsibilities, including in areas such as the degree of participation in the Company's operations, understanding of the business and its risks, the improvement of policy decision quality, the composition and structure of the board of directors, the election and continuing professional development of directors, internal control and Audit Committee communications, oversight of the financial reporting process and so on.
+The Company established "the Rules for Performance Assessment of the Board of Directors" in October of 2015 and conducts self-evaluation of the Board's performance annually.
+The evaluation covers the following aspects such as awareness of the duties of directors, the degree of participation in the Company's operations, understanding of the business and its risks, the improvement of policy decision quality, the composition and structure of the board of directors, the election and continuing professional development of directors, internal control and Audit Committee communications, oversight of the financial reporting process, oversight of the external audit function and so on.

-The conclusion of the Board of Directors' Self-Assessment of Performance in 2016 is that the Board is functioning efficiently and as intended.
+The conclusion of self-assessment of the Board of Directors and functional committee in 2017 is that the Board and the functional committee is functioning efficiently and as intended.

 The Audit Committee assists the Board of Directors in performing its supervision functions.
 It is also responsible for tasks defined by the Company Act, Securities and Exchange Act and other relevant regulations.
 Since UMC is listed on the NYSE, it also has to comply with the U.S. regulations regarding foreign issuers.
 The Audit Committee is comprised of all independent directors.
 Cheng-Li Huang and Wenyi Chu qualify as audit committee financial experts.
 The Committee shall meet at least once every quarter, and may be convened any time if necessary.